 I mean just look at her, the picture of a defeated woman: scarred from head to toe by a man’s abuse.

-My father threw a pan of hot grease on my mother when I was a four years-old.
+My father threw a pan of hot grease on her when I was a four years-old, now she’s disfigured by burns on her face.

-Now, after giving birth to fifteen of his children, she carries the wounds of man’s ownership like a branded cow.
+And after giving birth to fifteen of his children, she carries the wounds of man’s ownership on her body like a branded cow.

 I will not follow her lead.